Gordon999/Pi_Hailo_Wildlife_3/README.md

 When running you will see 2 windows, a live window and a capture review and control window.

 right clicking on the 6/13 button (in the image above) will zoom in to help with focussing the camera.

+To mask an area of detection right click on the review window.